-Yesterday morning I will admit I was feeling more than a little discouraged.
+That morning I will admit I was feeling more than a little discouraged.
 I suppose I had brought a lot of it on myself.
 I mean whenever you have spent weeks and weeks planning and getting ready for a big event, there is always a kind of let down if the day doesn’t pan out exactly as you envisioned.
 I had planned and prepared for my book launch of Heal the Wounded for months and to say that I was excited would have been an understatement.
 That is why when I opened up my computer and particularly went to the Amazon.com website that morning, I fully expected to see my book sales soaring!
 Instead I saw I had sold all of two books.
 Two books!!
-With my impressive royalties that translated to my making enough money with the sale of those two books to buy one cup of coffee at Tim Hortons.
+With my impressive royalties that translated to my making enough money to buy one cup of coffee at Tim Hortons.

 Then I asked God to give me a scripture to cling to for the day and I fully expected that I would get one of those “pep talk” scriptures.
 You know the ones like “I am fearfully and wonderfully made…” or “I can do all things through Him who gives me strength”.
 I expected God to lead me to one of those “feel good” scriptures but instead as clear as a voice in the room I heard, “Proverbs 14:4.”

 I opened my Bible and read: “Where there are no oxen, the manger is empty, but from the strength of an ox comes an abundant harvest.”

 I will admit that up until yesterday morning, I had never EVER taken any special note of that little verse of scripture.
 I was slightly offended, “You calling me a COW, God?”
 I think I could almost hear Him chuckle.

 I was sure God wanted to teach me something and since I was just too dense to figure it out for myself, I decided to use a few commentaries to figure out what the verse was all about.
 This is what I discovered: